Lorenzo Ferro

-Lorenzo "Toto" Ferro (/es-419/; born 9 November 1998) is an Argentine actor, singer and songwriter.
+Lorenzo "Toto" Ferro (/es-419/; born 9 November 1998) is an Argentine actor, filmmaker, singer and songwriter.
 He gained recognition for playing Robledo Puch in the 2018 film El ángel.
 His television roles include Cristian Pardo in the third season of El marginal (2019) and Alex Hodoyan in the third season of Narcos: Mexico (2021).
+His feature film directorial debut, The River Train (2026), which he co-directed with Lucas A. Vignale, premiered at the 76th Berlin International Film Festival.

 Ferro releases music under the stage name Kiddo Toto.
 He has released two studio albums: Resfriado (Note: Stylised as Re$friado) (2019) and Mansión helada (2021).

 Early life

 Lorenzo Ferro was born on 9 November 1998 in Buenos Aires.
 He is the eldest son of actor Rafael Ferro and costume designer Cecilia Allassia.
 He grew up in Belgrano.
 He attended a local Catholic school for his primary education, and later went to the Jewish Institute ORT for high school.